 Please find below a copy of the St. Mary's School Dress Code Policy for your reference.
 The uniform policy was created as a way to take the focus off of the outward appearance of the child.
 Therefore anything that can cause a distraction, including hair color, can fall under this category and will be left up to the discretion of the administration to consider the action taken.
-The faculty and staff will inform students about inappropriate clothing as directed in the policy.
+The faculty and staff will inform school administration of possible dress code violations.
+The school administration will make the decision on appropriateness and speak with the student or notify a parent if clothing is deemed inappropriate.
 WE ASK PARENTS TO TAKE PRIMARY RESPONSIBILITY IN ASSISTING US, AS WELL AS YOUR CHILDREN, WITH THIS IMPORTANT SELF-DISCIPLINE SKILL.

 St. Mary's School Dress Code

-SKILL.
-St. Mary's School Dress Code (St. Mary's School Commission, Policy 5242 implemented August 2013) All Clothes should be well fitting and in good condition.
+(St. Mary's School Commission, Policy 5242 implemented August 2013) All Clothes should be well fitting and in good condition.

-All Clothes should be well fitting and in good condition.
-Slacks Navy or Khaki solid color Slacks should be uniform-type style, cotton dress twill (no cargo pants, extra baggy pockets, extra zippers or decoration; no jeans or jeggings) Shorts (worn only Navy or khaki solid color during 1 st 9 weeks and Uniform-type style, cotton dress twill last 9 weeks grading No shorter than 3 inches above the knee when holding arms at side period) (no cargo style, extra baggy pockets, extra zippers or decoration) Skirts Navy or Khaki solid color Pleated or Uniform-type style No shorter than 3 inches above the knee Capri pants (only Navy or Khaki solid color during 1 st 9 weeks and Uniform- type style, cotton dress twill (no cargo style, extra baggy last 9 weeks grading pockets, extra zippers or decoration) period) Jumpers Navy or khaki solid color, Pleated No shorter than 3 inches above the knee Shirts Polo style in solid colors: Navy, white, sky blue, hunter green, decorations on shirts may only be St. Mary's school logo Oxford style- solid uniform colors (white, navy, sky blue, hunter green) Turtleneck style- solid uniform colors (white, navy, sky blue, hunter Surgesterre (Surgeste birte green) Royal Blue may be worn for those in the middle school grades.
+di Ciotnes should be well litting and in good condition.
+Slacks Navy or Khaki solid color Slacks should be uniform-type style, cotton dress twill (no cargo pants, extra baggy pockets, extra zippers or decoration; no jeans or jeggings) Shorts (worn only Navy or khaki solid color during 1st 9 weeks and Uniform-type style, cotton dress twill last 9 weeks grading Of modest length period) (no cargo style, extra baggy pockets, extra zippers or decoration) Skirts Navy or Khaki solid color Pleated or Uniform-type style Of modest length Capri pants (only Navy or Khaki solid color during 1st 9 weeks and Uniform- type style, cotton dress twill (no cargo style, extra baggy last 9 weeks grading pockets, extra zippers or decoration) period) Jumpers Navy or khaki solid color, - Pleated Of modest length Shirts Polo style in solid colors: Navy, white, sky blue, hunter green, decorations on shirts may only be St. Mary's school logo Oxford style- solid uniform colors (white, navy, sky blue, hunter green) Turtleneck style- solid uniform colors (white, navy, sky blue, hunter green) Royal Blue may be worn for those in the middle school grades.
 Sweaters/Sweatshirts Solid color- navy, white, sky blue, hunter green (Royal Blue for Middle school only) Decoration on shirts may only be small St. Mary's school logo on left chest.
 Sweatshirts should be crewneck; no hooded sweatshirts.
 Sweaters may be crew neck, V neck, sweater vests, or cardigans in solid uniform colors.
 Socks Socks, when worn, should be of solid color and not mix-matched.
 Tights/hose/leggings If worn should be solid color and under a dress or skirt.
 Shoes Gym shoes must be worn or brought to change into during activities requiring the use of the gym.
 Students should have a pair of shoes suitable for playground activity.
 For safety reasons, sandals without straps, flip flops and high heels are not suitable.
 Jewelry & Hair Boys will refrain from wearing earrings and dangling or hoop earrings for girls are not permitted for safety reasons.
-Hairstyles that are extreme or attention-seeking, such as Mohawks or outlandish and/or unnatural hair coloring are not permitted. ss code" days will be scheduled throughout the year
+Hairstyles that are extreme or attention-seeking, such as Mohawks or outlandish and/or unnatural hair coloring are not permitted. as and a "days will be askeduled throughout the year